bplmaps/lmec-main-site/content/event/place-names-boundaries-and-real-world-impacts-the-story-of-upper-roxbury.md

 ---
 {{< alert-box title="Cross-listed event" icon="fas fa-exchange-alt" >}}This event is hosted by another institution.{{< /alert-box >}}

-#### Join us for a talk hosted by [BU Initiative on Cities](https://www.bu.edu/ioc/) on the history of name and boundary shifting in Upper Roxbury
+#### Join us for a talk hosted by the [BU Initiative on Cities](https://www.bu.edu/ioc/) on the history of name and boundary shifting in Upper Roxbury

 Join the [BU Initiative on Cities](https://www.bu.edu/ioc/) and LMEC President and Head Curator [Garrett Dash Nelson](https://www.leventhalmap.org/about/people/garrett-nelson/) for a discussion on the history of name and boundary shifting in Upper Roxbury.